This video below shows you how to fix a needle shy horse who is afraid of having an injection, including detailed Keys to Success.

 9. Appreciation, appreciation and more appreciation – actually FEEL inside yourself for the warmth and feel good feelings of a job well trained for and a job well done by both horse and person!

 I blog and do videos like this, to spread a more gentle alternative to the unpleasant “bang and crash and force a horse to do something” techniques that we see so much of everywhere.
-Our approach here has a strong focus on both the horse AND the rider feeling good – happiness and well being of both horse AND rider.
-If you haven’t seen them yet, the foundation to this gentle approach to horsemanship can be found in the FREE lessons The 9 Keys to Happiness with Your Horse here.
+Our approach here has a strong focus on both the horse AND the rider feeling good – happiness and well being of both horse AND rider that happens when you develop a conscious Feel for your horse.
+If you haven’t seen it yet, start with the FREE lesson The Key to the Kingdom of Horses – click here for that.
+It’s a half hour lesson with far reaching consequences.

-Whether it’s helping a needle shy horse or fixing an old saddling problem or “just” 🙂 a desire to be a brilliant rider – it’s your Feel and Timing that will make this kind of work as smooth and easy as it was for me with Rapunzel – and our program Fast Track to Brilliant Riding will lead you step by step to those skills.
-Fast Track is a unique blend of developing a deeper connection to our horse, horsemanship and healing for the mind, body and spirit of both horse and rider.
+Whether it’s helping a needle shy horse or fixing an old saddling problem or “just” 🙂 a desire to be a brilliant rider – it’s your Feel and Timing that will make this kind of work as smooth and easy as it was for me with Rapunzel.
+Our new program Journey to Feel starts you on your own journey to developing YOUR unique skills for Feel and communication with your horse.